Patient Safety Indicators

 *New nosocomial

-Clostridium difficile is a bacterium that causes diarrhea and other intestinal conditions.
-The use of antibiotics increases the chances of developing C. difficile associated disease (CDAD).
-The combination of the presence of C. difficile and the number of people receiving antibiotics can lead to outbreaks of CDAD in hospitals.
-Staphylococcus aureus is a bacterium that is normally found on the skin and the nose.
+Clostridiodes difficile is a bacterium that causes colonic infection and is associated with severe outcomes including hospitalization, critical care admission, need for colectomy and death.
+The use of antibiotics increases the risk of developing C. difficile infection (CDI).
+Both the acquisition of C. difficile and the number of patients receiving antibiotics can lead to outbreaks of CDI in hospitals.

 ---|---|---|---|---|---|---|---|---|---|---|---|---|